RiverValley to host 'International Overdose Awareness Day at the Park'

 “As we’re out in the community doing the Narcan giveaways, there’s a lot of stigma and there’s a lot of perception that we feel like we need to destigmatize; and that’s part of what this day is. … Overdose can happen to anyone.”

-According to the U.S. Centers for Disease Control & Prevention (CDC), about 110,000 people died from drug overdoses in 2022, with Kentucky seeing 2,135 overdose deaths reported by the Kentucky Office of Drug Control Policy — 28 of them occurring in Daviess County.
+According to the U.S. Centers for Disease Control & Prevention (CDC), about 110,000 people died from drug overdoses in 2022, with Kentucky seeing 2,135 overdose deaths reported by the Kentucky Office of Drug Control Policy.

 Dr. Wanda Figueroa-Peralta, RVBH’s president and CEO, said when looking at statistics nationwide and in Kentucky, one of the major trends she observed that was troublesome was the overdosing among the youth.